CurtisThompson/sql-examples/README.md

 # SQL Examples
 This repository uses the CITES Trade Dataset to create example SQL queries.
 These queries show how to perform all of the basic SQL operations.
-The repository will be updated in the future to show how to do more complex queries as well.
+More advanced (or possibly intermediate) queries are performed in some notebooks to explain how to perform certain tasks, or to tell a specific story found within the data.

 ## Basic Examples
  * SELECT